 The latest addition to BatFast is a recreation of the World Cup final super-over: deliveries from Jofra Archer and Trent Boult.
 Pinpoint measurements meet high-spec computer graphics to offer a lifelike repeat of those tournament-winning balls.
 This is the latest pitch-perfect interpretation of iconic cricket moments.
 Shane Warne’s 1993 ‘ball of the century’, has long been part of BatFast.

-With the ink still wet on BatFast partnership deals with TenPin bowling and David Lloyd sports clubs, players anywhere can relive and experience cricket’s most iconic moments; even if they happened yesterday.
+With the ink still wet on BatFast’s partnership deal with Tenpin bowling, players anywhere can relive and experience replicas of cricket’s most iconic moments; even if they happened yesterday.

 But for all the intricate features and USPs, BatFast’s next-gen tech actually came together thanks to budget constraints, good timing and happenstance.